 Students must maintain a minimum cumulative grade-point average (GPA) of 3.0.
-GPA's are reviewed at the end fall semester.
+GPA's are reviewed at the end of the academic year.
 Students failing to achieve a minimum 3.0 GPA are given a Financial Aid Suspension status.
 The student is eligible to appeal the suspension.